kataras/iris/_examples/README.md

 - [Native Messages](websocket/native-messages/main.go)
 - [TLS Enabled](websocket/secure/README.md)

-### Typescript Automation Tools

-typescript automation tools have their own repository: [https://github.com/kataras/iris/tree/master/typescript](https://github.com/kataras/iris/tree/master/typescript) **it contains examples**

-> I'd like to tell you that you can use your favourite but I don't think you will find such a thing anywhere else.

 ### Hey, You

 Developers should read the [godocs](https://godoc.org/github.com/kataras/iris) and https://docs.iris-go.com for a better understanding.